1. Introduction: The Excitement of Buzzbait Fishing for Bass

-- Intermediate tricks to read cover and tweak retrieves.
+- Intermediate techniques to effectively interpret cover and adjust your retrieves.

-And as always, you’ll find exclusive gear recommendations and insider tips only at Lurebolt.
-Let’s dive in!
+Plus, enjoy exclusive gear recommendations and insider tips available only at Lurebolt.
+Let’s jump right in!

 2.1 Why Buzzbaits Work for Bass